Awarding Aid

 Guidelines for awarding financial aid:

-• The Expected Family Contribution (EFC) is determined as a result of the Free Application for Federal Student Aid (FAFSA).
+- The Student Aid Index (SAI) is determined as a result of the Free Application for Federal Student Aid (FAFSA).

-• Need-based aid is determined by the formula: Cost of Attendance minus Expected Family Contribution = Need.
-(COA – EFC = Need)
+- Need-based aid is determined by the formula: Cost of Attendance minus Student Aid Index = Need.
+(COA – SAI = Need)

-• Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded according to federal guidelines.
-Federal Pell Grant recipients with the lowest Expected Family Contribution ($0) have first priority for FSEOG funding.
+- Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded according to federal guidelines.
+Federal Pell Grant recipients with the lowest Student Aid Index ($0) have first priority for FSEOG funding.

-• Collin’s philosophy is to award one supplemental grant per student in order to award as many eligible students as possible.
+- Collin’s philosophy is to award one supplemental grant per eligible student in order to award as many eligible students as possible.

-• Award packages are created based on expected full-time enrollment.
+- Award packages are created based on expected full-time enrollment.
 Adjustments will be made at the end of the add/drop period (census date**) for changes in enrollment status.
-These adjustments will affect assigned budgets and award amounts and may result in reduced or cancelled awards.
+These adjustments will affect assigned budgets (Cost of Attendance or COA) and award amounts and may result in reduced or cancelled awards.

 Note: Due to the large applicant pool and limited funding allocations, not all students meeting the priority deadline are awarded funds from all programs.